ISBN : 978-90-8616-123-2

 Louis de Monge built his first airplanes before WWI, during WWI he designed and produced modern propellers, sold under the name Lumière.
 After WWI many, often technically advanced, designs were made.
 The complete history of his many interesting inventions and lack of commercial success is published here for the first time.

-A 2nd edition is planned to appear towards the end of 2015.
-This 2nd edition will have only a few changes compared to the 1st edition, amongst which more recent photographs of the replica 100P.
+This 2nd edition has a few additions, improvements and corrections compared to the 1st edition, amongst which more recent photographs of the replica 100P.

 plus Postage & Packaging cost: